gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 Archive Closet
 :   A locked room (formerly a large closet) on the second floor of the Library where physical *archival materials* are stored.
-    The room contains four shelving units and each self within a unit is numbered.
+    The room contains four shelving units and each shelf within a unit is numbered.
 For example, the first shelf on unit 1 is 1-1, and the third shelf on unit 2 is 2-3.

-    The *accessions database* contains a table of shelves showing a photograph of the shelves contents.
     The binders and boxes on each shelf are labeled with an accession number.
 In some cases, the contents of an accession or on multiple shelves.
+The *accessions database* contains an Archive Closet table showing a photographs of the shelf contents so that an archivist can look at a shelf without going into the closet.

 Backlog
 :   Physical and digitized versions of *archival materials* that have not yet been accessioned and have not been ingested into